Updated: 3 days ago

 Humans!
 Have you ever seen a more imperfect bunch: big ears; crooked noses, protruding eyes and odd mouths and teeth too?
 And that is just between the chin and the forehead.

 As imperfect as we are, you might think we would easily accept the imperfections of others, that we would be open hearted and open armed.

 someone is—deformed, physically ill, old or odd— the more some of us turn away, tighten up or act overly cheerful and friendly.
 How many of us are relaxed and natural?

 I know a man who feels angry at himself for going bald, and a woman who hates the width of her hips; personally, I have felt embarrassed at the size of my nose, disgusted when I carried extra weight and dismayed at my rounded shoulders.

 Nobody likes feeling this way, which is why we work hard to ignore, cover, pretend and rationalize our imperfections.
-And we are very good at keeping ourselves blinded; but, those times we catch a glimpse of that part of our body, we cannot help but experience a rush of negative emotion.
+And we are very good at keeping them hidden; but, those times we do catch a glimpse of that part of our body, we cannot help but experience a rush of negative emotion.

-We feel even worse when we catch someone else staring at our imperfection.
+It feels even worse when we catch someone else staring at our imperfection.

-After a number of times, it can feel like we are getting use to the feeling, but in reality the emotion is growing weaker just as we growing stronger.
+After a number of times, it can seem like we are getting use to those feelings, but in reality, the emotions are growing weaker as we grow stronger.

 Stronger?
 Facing what we do not want to face, feeling what we do not want to feel, always increases inner strength.
 And you can speed this process by breathing out any tension with each breath.
 Relaxing will allow you to feel more and weaken the negativity faster.

-No, the time to increase self-acceptance is when we feel embarrassed, ashamed or in some way weak.
+What’s not to accept?
+The time to increase self-acceptance is when we feel embarrassed, ashamed or in some way weaker.

 Imagine you have just made a mistake that is causing a big problem for those around you; and they are not happy.
 How do you feel?

-3) Our self-acceptance/self-esteem goes up a notch (because of 1 and 2).
+3.)
+Our self-acceptance/self-esteem goes up a notch (from 1 and 2).

-Her: “If only I could find the right guy, I would give myself to him, and—
+“If only I could find the right guy, I would give myself to him, and—

 I stopped her and asked, “Give your SELF?”